 The concept of value versus cost is particularly appropriate for a Disney vacation.
 What makes a resort hotel “worth it”?
 Inspired by Steven and Andrew (the hosts of Buzzfeed’s Worth It), today is the beginning of a series on “Worth It” – Disney resort edition.
 Let’s start with the Walt Disney World Value Resorts.

 I’ll be evaluating five different metrics for each resort category.
 Location – how close are they to the theme parks?
 Rooms – how big are the rooms and how are they laid out?
 Amenities – what does the resort offer for pools, entertainment, etc?
-Dining – How is the variety of quality of the food offered?
+Dining – How is the variety and quality of the food offered?
 And X-Factor – what sets this category apart?

 The Value Resorts – Are They ‘Worth It?’